 If your child’s glue ear is lasting for a long time and impacting on their education, they may be regarded as having special or additional educational needs.
 Schools and other education providers should provide special or additional educational support.
 Find out more about getting additional support at school.

-If your child’s glue ear is likely to, or has, lasted for at least 12 months, without clearing up, then your child may be regarded as having a disability.
+If your child’s glue ear is likely to, or has, lasted for at least 12 months, without clearing up, then your child may be regarded as having a disability under the Equality Act.
 This means that schools and other education providers in England, Scotland and Wales must ensure they take steps to prevent discrimination and also proactively provide support to counter any disadvantage that your child may experience.
-Go to The Equality Act and Your Child’s Education for more information.
+Find out more about the Equality Act and your child’s education.

 Northern Ireland has its own anti-discrimination legislation: